How to Season and Use a Wok

 A carbon-steel wok is one of my all-time favorite kitchen tools.
 It's inexpensive—you can find it at houseware stores or Asian grocery stores for about $20—and it definitely comes in handy for quick stir-fry dinners.
 The beauty of the bowl-shaped frying pan?
 Once seasoned, it has a natural nonstick surface, like a cast-iron skillet (note: we never recommend nonstick woks).

 Choosing a Wok

 A 14-inch flat-bottomed carbon-steel wok with a long wood handle is the best all-purpose wok.
-The carbon steel conducts heat efficiently, the wooden handle stays cool and the flat bottom gives the wok more contact with the burner-especially important if you have an electric or underpowered gas range.
-You can find them for $25-$35 at kitchenware stores or at amazon.com.
+The carbon steel conducts heat efficiently, the wooden handle stays cool and the flat bottom gives the wok more contact with the burner-especially important if you have an electric or under powered gas range.
+You can find them for $20-$40 at kitchenware stores or at Amazon.com.

 A well-seasoned wok has a naturally "nonstick" surface, which allows you to cook with less oil while preventing foods from sticking to the pan.
 Seasoned woks have been coated with oil and heated to a high temperature-allowing the oil to deeply penetrate the metal of the pan.
-Most woks are sold without any seasoning, so you need to season your wok before use, following the manufacturer's instructions or the traditional method featured on the next slide.
+Most woks are sold without any seasoning, so you need to season your wok before use, following the manufacturer's instructions or the traditional method featured below.

 Cleaning Your Wok